 Dementia is a demon who created a woman I disliked, dreaded seeing, but felt duty-bound to so do, who had me frequently in tears with her downright nastiness, but later also created a bewildered yet calm person I could once again care about, living in another world, another time.
 It enabled me to make peace with her prior to her death in 2017.

-Since originally writing this, my father, following a stroke and the onset of Alzheimer’s also left his home and is currently receiving nursing home care.
-He is now 92.
+Since originally writing this, my father, following a stroke and the onset of Alzheimer’s also left his home and received nursing home care, surviving the Covid pandemic but dying at 93 in 2021.
 They used to compete to see who would die first.
 Well, Mum, you won!
-Unknown to either of them, my older brother beat them both to it, dying from Multiple System Atrophy in 2015.
+Unbeknown to either of them, my older brother beat them both to it, dying from Multiple System Atrophy in 2015.
 He was 61.

 It was extremely challenging for everyone, including her.